Trumpeter TBM-3S2 Avenger model kit in 1/32 scale (conversion) by Meindert de Vreeze.

 Dutch Naval Air Arm (Marine Luchtvaart Dienst MLD)

-The Trumpeter 1/32 kit #02234 of the Grumman Avenger TBM-3 is a very good kit and comes with an impressive number of parts in 16 sprues including some photo etched parts.
+The Trumpeter 1/32 kit #02234 of the Grumman Avenger TBM-3 is a very good kit and comes with an impressive number of parts in no less than 16 sprues including some photo etched parts.

 The lower fuselage bay can be displayed open and stores are provided like a fuel tank, torpedo or 500 lb bombs.
 The wings can be folded and the visible details are all there.
 Moving surfaces are also provided including trailing edge flaps fine with metal hinges and shafts.
 Rubber tyres and a tiny photo negative instrument panel is also in the kit.
 The instructions are very large with 28 pages and 61 construction steps and comes with a colour profile for the scheme.